hahminlew/hahminlew.github.io/README.md

 # hahminlew.github.io
 :triangular_ruler: Jekyll theme for building a personal site, blog, project documentation, or portfolio.

-- I'm delighted to share my template with to who want to manage their curriculum vitae (CV).
+- I'm delighted to share the template with to who want to manage their curriculum vitae (CV).
 - Please update `_config.yml` and `_pages`.
 - I refer to this template and contents from awesome [author1](https://joonhyung-park.github.io/) and [author2](https://keunhong.com/).
 Thanks for sharing great templates and contents.
 Especially, heavily borrowed from the [author1](https://joonhyung-park.github.io/).